 Based on this, we will discuss whether we will provide additional support for other high-layer signalling methods (e.g., dedicated RRC, RRC release message, etc.) to provide TRS/CSI-RS configuration;

-[10][11][12][14] suggested not to consider it since there is additional gain on top of SI signaling.
+[10][11][12][14] suggested not to consider it since there is no additional gain on top of SI signaling.

 TRS/CSI-RS configuration should be shared with as many UEs as possible.
 Dedicated signalling is not the right approach to achieve that goal;